UConn Huskies women's basketball: 1995 National Championship: Undefeated (35–0)

 With every major player back from 1994, and the addition of Auriemma's most highly ranked recruit to date (Connecticut Player of the Year Nykesha Sales), UConn was in for a season to remember in 1994–95.
 The season started with an 80-point win over Morgan State; two weeks later, UConn defeated powerhouse North Carolina State by 23 points on the road.
 This season also saw the birth of one of the greatest rivalries in college sports, the UConn-Tennessee rivalry, that began when the two teams met for the first time on Martin Luther King Day at Gampel Pavilion.
 UConn defeated Tennessee 77–66 in front of a sold-out crowd in a game televised on ESPN and soon afterwards became ranked No. 1 in the polls for the first time in program history.

-UConn went unbeaten through the Conference regular season and Tournament and easily advanced into the NCAA tournament.
+UConn went unbeaten through the conference regular season and Tournament and easily advanced into the NCAA tournament.
 In the Elite Eight against Virginia, a 4-point win (their closest game of the year) secured the team's place in the Final Four at the Target Center in Minneapolis.
-UConn blew out Stanford in the National Semifinals 87–60 to reach the National Championship for a rematch against Tennessee.
-In the championship game, UConn found itself in early trouble when Lobo was called for three personal fouls in 94 seconds in the first half.
+UConn blew out Stanford in the semifinals 87–60 to reach the national championship game for a rematch against Tennessee.
+In the title game, UConn found itself in early trouble when Lobo was called for three personal fouls in 94 seconds in the first half.
 However, in the second half the team was able to rally from a 9-point deficit, and a key Rizzotti layup gave UConn the lead with less than 2 minutes to go.
 UConn won the game with a final score of 70–64 and claimed the program's first ever national title.
 Rebecca Lobo was named the Final Four's Most Outstanding Player.